praetorian555/rndr/README.md

 * _CMake_ version 3.20 or heigher.
 * Any version of _Visual Studio_ and _MSVC_ compiler.

-Optionally you should install _clang-format_ and _clang-tidy_ and add them to the path.
+Optionally you should install _clang-format_ and add it to the path.

 ## Setup ##